Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 • 12-inch strands: 88%

-The eye test and percentages match as barely anything was wrapping on the brush roll.
+The eye test and percentages match, as barely anything was wrapped on the brush roll.

 I was expecting the Outsize to perform better at resisting hair tangles, but it wasn’t good with thirteen-inch hair, but it was excellent in the other experiments.